-Use the Settings web page (Figure 33 on page 49) set the input operating mode for each channel, enable the fiber optic outputs, and monitor the rate detected and signal state for each channel.
+Use the Settings web page (Figure 33 on page 49) set the input operating mode for each channel and monitor the rate detected and signal state for each channel.
+A Default button can be used to return the module to factory defaults (Auto Reclock/Mute and Reporting Enabled).